puneeth-sai-k/covid-19-tracker/README.md

 2.Open terminal and cd to the covid-19-tracker.

-3.Type npm init and then install packages like expess,fetch-node,body-parser and map.js using command "npm i 'package name' ".
+3.Type npm init and then install packages like expess,fetch-node,body-parser,ejs and map.js using command "npm i 'package name' ".

 4.Then type node app.js and open browser and go to localhost:1337.